 As to the songs, choose them with the following in mind:

 - Use a song with strong vocals and instrumentation, but not overly synthesized.
 Our longtime Tech Support Advisor, Joe, suggests something like Johnny Cash’s Hurt.
 For me, I like using a strong female vocal, like Melody Gardot’s Amalia.

 - A song that covers a wide frequency range that contains high-pitched tones and deep bass.
 Joe says AWOLNATION’s Sail is a solid choice for this.

 - A song with distinct stereo separation and movement, like Pink Floyd’s Money or The Cars’ Moving In Stereo.

 - Pick your favorite song(s), since you probably know them well.
 That way, you’ll know exactly what effect the EQ is having on them.

-If you prefer using test tones, one of our great vendors, MTX, offers some you can download and use directly from their site.
+If you prefer using test tones, one of our great vendors, MTX, offers some test tones you can download or use directly from their site.